esbuild API and CLI for Rapid Builds

 setup(build) {

-build.onResolve({ filter: /^@virtual\/config$/ }, args => ({
+build.onResolve({ filter: /^@virtual\/config$/ }, (args) => ({

 path: args.path,

-namespace: 'virtual'
+namespace: 'virtual',

 }));

-// Phase 2: Inject content
+// Phase 2: inject content for that namespace

-build.onLoad({ filter: /^@virtual\/config$/, namespace: 'virtual' }, () => ({
+build.onLoad({ filter: /.*/, namespace: 'virtual' }, () => ({

 contents: `export const CONFIG = { env: 'production', debug: false };`,